-How Gardening affects how we behave and even: Gardening on a Stage!
+How Gardening affects how we behave and Gardening on The Stage!

 I've lived in flats, mostly multi-stories most of my life.
-Living in many of these flats without having a garden is mainly what inspired me to found Lend and Tend.
+Living in many of these flats without having a garden was mainly the inspiration behind Lend and Tend.

-I recently re-read J.G Ballard’s High Rise (rooftop garden anyone?) and thought Ned Beauman‘s foreword brilliantly struck a chord.
-I'd also just seen new one-woman play by Lucy Grace called Garden and the lead role Lucy plays in it, is based on her own experiences of living in the city; the play unfurls with Lucy’s behaviour getting gradually stranger in the environment of her own high-rise flat stuck on the 3rd floor and how living without a garden affects her mental health.
+I recently re-read J.G Ballard’s High Rise (that rooftop garden anyone?) and thought Ned Beauman‘s foreword struck a chord.
+I'd also just seen new one-woman play by Lucy Grace, Garden and the lead role Lucy plays in it, is based on her own experiences of living in the city.
+Tthe play unfurls with Lucy’s behaviour getting gradually stranger in the environment of her own high-rise flat stuck on the 3rd floor; how living without a garden affects her mental health.

 Things do get a little out of hand in High Rise to say the least and it’s a disturbing and thrilling fun read.
 I won’t spoil it if you haven’t read it, but the story does have quirks that tie in with Lucy’s character and her character's plight in Garden.
 High-Rise too, ‘externalises’ where ‘we wage quiet wars with fake smiles, or just repress and fantasise’.
 Lucy, in Garden equally has strange fantasies based on being cooped up in her high story home.